Are Your Company Cars HMRC Tax Compliant?

 - The start and closing mileage

-- Total business miles
+- Total business mileage

 - The mileage rate offered

-Compliant usage of cars within the workplace is compulsory to avoid expensive HMRC penalties.
+Compliant usage of company cars within the workplace is compulsory to avoid expensive HMRC penalties.
 To amend, HMRC will employ a penalty made up of two parts.

 Backdate FBIK to the vehicle and tax the business and employee accordingly.